18F/cv_faq/_content/ppe/surgical-respirators-hot-uncomfortable.md

 ---
-title: My employees complain that Surgical N95 respirators are hot and uncomfortable – what can I do?
+title: What can I do if my employees complain about their N95 respirators being hot and uncomfortable?
 category: ppe
 layout: post
 date: March 17, 2020